isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 - We already had tooling for Remote First, but had hardly any need to use them properly.
 - We were hardly using Email with all its glorious brokenness any more.
 - By happy accident, the core tools (FB at Work, Slack) had Places, not Groups, as a core metaphor, and people structured their work around these places.
 - Collaborative document editing and a rich, structured chat complement each other well.
 But since Facebook and Google both are unable to make such a thing, we have yet another vendor integrated.
-This turned out to be actually an advantage.
+This turned out to be an actual advantage.

 Our key deficits have not been discussed at length here, but are related:

 - Google Office documents have very bad discoverability and Google Office has no places.
-- Corrollary: A process is needed and needs to manually executed to move content from the collaborative phase to the publication phase, elsewhere.
+- Corollary: A process is needed and needs to manually executed to move content from the collaborative phase to the publication phase, elsewhere.
   - By public decree in our place this is going to be Confluence, which has problems of its own, and also poses a document conversion problem (from Google to Confluence internal format, keeping structure).
 - Code Collaboration is not part of other collaboration at all, and lives in a third, and entirely disconnected space.